maciejjedrzejczyk/audiogist/README.md

   - Larger models provide better accuracy but require more resources
   - The "base" model is a good balance for most use cases

+- **YouTube Auto-Generated Captions**:
+  - **NEW**: Enable to use YouTube's auto-generated captions when available
+  - Significantly faster than transcribing with Whisper
+  - Quality depends on the original video's audio clarity

 ### AI Backend Settings

 - **Backend**: Choose between Ollama and LM Studio
 - **Shorter content**: Ollama is recommended
-- **Longer content requiring chunking and RAG**: LM Studio is recommended
+- **Longer content requiring chunking and RAG**: Both backends now support RAG processing

 ### Customization